How to Bid/Estimate Interior Painting?

-There are actually three separate ways to put an interior painting bid together.
+Here are two easy ways to put an interior painting bid together when you are starting out:

 You know your square footage of a room, however: